 All nursing NOC codes qualify for Express Entry healthcare category-based draws.
 TEER 0 and 1 positions qualify for the Federal Skilled Worker Program.
 TEER 2 and 3 qualify for Express Entry through CEC (with Canadian experience) or through PNP nomination.

-Express Entry Healthcare Draws
+Express Entry Health Care Category Draws

-- You do not need to specifically apply for a healthcare draw — if your profile qualifies, you are automatically included
+- You do not need to specifically apply for a healthcare draw, if your profile qualifies, you are automatically included

-- Healthcare draws are held alongside general draws, not instead of them — you may be eligible for both
+- Healthcare draws are held alongside general draws, not instead of them, you may be eligible for both

 - Category eligibility is assessed at the time of the draw based on your Express Entry profile data